Git-RoySun/VoxalEngine/README.md

 - Add biomes (with better chunk class)
 - Add shading/ray-tracing
 - Remove outlines for all blocks except target
+- Make View projection far plane round (cuttoff as a spehere not a plane, so when you spin the cutoff looks identical)

 ## (Optional) Todo:
 - Add jumping